ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/01 - Becoming an effective Project Manager/00 - Exploring how a project manager adds value.md

 ## The Value of a Project Manager
 > [!Info] Project Manager - Definition
 > Shepherds projects from start to finish and serve as guides for their team, using their impeccable organisational and interpersonal skills every step of the way

+> [!Info] Stakeholders - Definition
+> People who are interested in and affected by the project's completion and success
 - **Value of a Project Manager**
 	- What do they do?
 		- Generally Involves